Anglican doctrine: Chicago-Lambeth Quadrilateral

 The four points originated in resolutions of the Episcopal Church in the United States of 1886 and were (more significantly) modified and finalised in the 1888 Lambeth Conference of bishops of the Anglican Communion.
 Primarily intended as a means of pursuing ecumenical dialogue with the Roman Catholic Church, the Quadrilateral soon became a "sine qua non" for essential Anglican identity.

 Standard divines

-As mentioned above, Anglicanism has no theologian comparable to the founding theologians of eponymous schools, like Lutheranism, Calvinism, or Thomism.
-Nonetheless, it has writers whose works are regarded as standards for faith and doctrine.
+Anglicanism has writers whose works are regarded as standards for faith and doctrine.
 While there is no definitive list, such individuals are implicitly recognised as authoritative by their inclusion in Anglican liturgical calendars or in anthologies of works on Anglican theology.
-These include such early figures as Lancelot Andrewes, John Cosin, Thomas Cranmer, Richard Hooker, John Jewel, Matthew Parker, and Jeremy Taylor; and later figures such as Joseph Butler, William Law, John Wesley, and George Whitefield.
+These include such early figures as Thomas Cranmer, Lancelot Andrewes, John Cosin, Richard Hooker, John Jewel, Matthew Parker, and Jeremy Taylor; and later figures such as Joseph Butler, William Law, John Wesley, and George Whitefield.
 The 19th century produced several prominent Anglican thinkers, notably John Keble, Frederick Denison Maurice, John Henry Newman, Edward Pusey, and John Charles Ryle.
 More recently, Charles Gore, Michael Ramsey, and William Temple have been included among the pantheon.
 While this list gives a snapshot, it is not exhaustive.